nateynateynate/project-website/_posts/2023-04-10-ml-deployment-status.md

 ---
-layout: post
-title:  "You can now see ML model status in OpenSearch Dashboards"
+excerpt: Before OpenSearch 2.6, checking the status of a deployed machine learning (ML) model in OpenSearch could only be done by using the ML Commons Profile API.
+Although the Profile API returned data organized by ML nodes, it could not tell you the status of a specific model deployed on that node.
+meta_description: Test the experimental deployed model dashboard functionality of OpenSearch Dashboards to view the responsiveness of ML nodes in your cluster.
+meta_keywords: machine learning, ML Commons for OpenSearch, deployed models dashboard
 authors:
   - wonglam
   - yych
   - naarcha
 date: 2023-04-10
+layout: post
+title: You can now see ML model status in OpenSearch Dashboards
 categories:
   - technical-post
-meta_keywords: machine learning, ML Commons for OpenSearch, deployed models dashboard
-meta_description: Test the experimental deployed model dashboard functionality of OpenSearch Dashboards to view the responsiveness of ML nodes in your cluster.
-excerpt: Before OpenSearch 2.6, checking the status of a deployed machine learning (ML) model in OpenSearch could only be done by using the ML Commons Profile API.
-Although the Profile API returned data organized by ML nodes, it could not tell you the status of a specific model deployed on that node.
+  - anothercategory
 ---

 Before [OpenSearch 2.6](https://opensearch.org/blog/introducing-opensearch-2-6/), checking the status of a deployed machine learning (ML) model in OpenSearch could only be done by using the [ML Commons Profile API](https://opensearch.org/docs/latest/ml-commons-plugin/api/#profile).
 Although the Profile API returned data organized by ML nodes, the response could not tell you the status of a specific model deployed on an ML node.